codeplaysoftware/portBLAS/README.md

 SYCL-BLAS is designed to work with any SYCL 1.2 implementation.
 We do not use any OpenCL interoperability, hence, the code is pure C++.
-The project is developed using (ComputeCpp CE Edition 0.1)[http://www.computecpp.com] using Ubuntu 14.04 on AMD GPUs.
+The project is developed using (ComputeCpp CE Edition 0.1.2)[http://www.computecpp.com] using Ubuntu 14.04 on Intel OpenCL CPU and AMD GPU.
 In order to build the sources, GCC 4.8.4 or higher is required.
 The build system is CMake version 3.2.2 or higher.
 We rely on the `FindComputeCpp.cmake` imported from the Computecpp SDK to